BrunoScience/the-incredible-pytorch/README.md

 This is a *bruno.science* curated list of tutorials, projects, libraries, videos, papers, books and anything related to the incredible [PyTorch](http://pytorch.org/).

-Feel free to make a pull request to contribute to this list.
+The original is better -- this is only an annotated list.

 # Table Of Contents